mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 ### How login status affects federated sign-in flow

-Later on, when an [RP attempts federated sign-in](/en-US/docs/Web/API/FedCM_API/RP_sign-in), the login status is checked:
+When an [RP attempts federated sign-in](/en-US/docs/Web/API/FedCM_API/RP_sign-in), the login status is checked:

 - If the login status is `"logged-in"`, a request is made to the IdP's [accounts list endpoint](#the_accounts_list_endpoint) and available accounts for sign-in are displayed to the user in the browser-provided FedCM dialog.
 - If the login status is `"logged-out"`, the FedCM request fails silently without making a request to the accounts list endpoint.
 In such a case it is up to the developer to handle the flow, for example by prompting the user to go and sign in to a suitable IdP.